 In 1983 the HRA began double staffing both aid posts, which meant that it could keep a doctor at the post every day of the main trekking seasons.
 So, these days four doctors a year, often with their spouses and/or travelling companion, gain experience and offer service at the two aid posts.

 Since the beginning of HRA, Tashi Sherpa worked at Pheriche Aid-post as an assistant with the volunteer doctor and nurse.
 Not much later Late Namkha Sherpa and Late Ang rita Sherpa joined HRA.
 Late Namkha served 30 years and Angrita served 33 years at HRA Pheriche Aid-post.
 HRA office in Kathmandu was run by some local staff and sometime some western volunteer as well.
 In 1991 when Jeevan Dhungel joined HRA as Office Manager, HRA started to run better official system.
 In 1995, Late Prakash Adhikari joined HRA as a Manager.
 With his accumulated trekking and mountaineering experience, HRA started to grow even better, more official system including better trekkers information, lecture on altitude illness and rescue assistance.
 Late Adhikari completed his 25 yrs working at HRA.
 The same year in 1995, Nimesh Singh Dhar as an accountant and Mr. Gobinda Bashyal as an aid-post assistant joined HRA.
 It was such a good combination that Namkha and Angrita at Pheriche, initially Ashok Ojha and Indira Ojha and later Gobinda and Indira at Manang aid-post, and Prakash, Nimesh and Karuna Neupane at the head office in Kathmandu were working.
-Anil Shrestha, Parista Rai, Thaneshwar Bhandari, Prakash Khatri and Jeet Bahadur Magar are some very sincere and hardworking staff of HRA.
-Bhuwan Acharya was also working for HRA for some years and left HRA in 2016.
+Anil Shrestha, Thaneshwar Bhandari, Prakash Khatri and Jit Bahadur Thapa Magar are some very sincere and hardworking staff of HRA.
+Bhuwan Acharya and Parista Rai worked for HRA for several years and left HRA in 2016 and 2021 respectively.
 The association has been doing so good job with their hard work, sincerity and honesty.
-Recently Mr. Gobinda Basyal has been promoted as Acting Chief Excutive of HRA.
+Recently Mr. Gobinda Basyal has been promoted as Acting Chief Executive of HRA.

 In the year 2000, Dr. Sandy Scott of Everest Memorial Trust lent his hand to upgrade facility at Pheriche Aid-post.
 With his help, the Aid-post has been refurbished, rebuild and extended.
 Now the aid post has a modern look and comfortable facilities.
 At present this clinic has become as good as a hospital.
 The HRA hospital is located at the highest elevation in the world, which is located half way from the summit of the Mt.
 Everest to Lukla.
 Chairman Bikram Neupane played a key role to bring this project into a reality.